Panagia in Greece, August 15 Meaning, Traditions, Best Places to Experience It

-Panagia, or Dekapentavgoustos, is Greece’s annual August 15 celebration of the Dormition of the Virgin Mary, marked by church services, festivals, and family gatherings nationwide.
+Panagia (Dekapentavgoustos) is Greece’s August 15 celebration of the Dormition of the Virgin Mary, with church services, festivals, and family gatherings across the country.
+Panagia (August 15) is one of Greece’s biggest public holidays, so expect closures and travel disruption.

 Every August, Greece pauses to honour one of its most important religious and cultural celebrations, also known as the Dormition of the Virgin Mary.
 Falling on 15 August, it is sometimes called Greece’s Summer Easter for its mix of solemn church traditions and joyful island festivals.
 If you are in Greece at this time, you are stepping into the heart of the country’s spiritual and social life.